 Let's begin with the most important of God's characteristics to us.
 It is His love.
 God's love permeates who He is.
 God is sovereign, but His rule is acted out through His love.
 God is all-powerful, but every act of His power is done because of His love.
 God's act of creation was an act of love which resulted in life for all things.

 - What does God's love mean to you?
-Use a Bible verse in your answer.
+Use a Bible verse in your answer if you can.
 (Example: When I feel unloved, I think about the fact that God loved me so much that He died for me.
 (Ephesians 5:2))